Departamento-de-Engenharia-Informatica/devops-23-24-JPE-1231831/CA2/Part1/README.md

 ## Introduction
 <p><p>
 In the DevOps class we were challenged to work with Gradle.
-This repository is the result of the work developed in the context of the second assignment of the class.
+This repository is the result of the work developed in the context of the second assignment part 1 of the class.
-The repository is organized as follows:
+The repository is organized as it follows:

 <p></p>